chrisgya/tryout/README.md

+##  Access Emails using MailTrap service(https://mailtrap.io)
+    1. Open your browser and enter https://mailtrap.io
+    2. Login with "Use Google account" option and enter the credentials below to login
+        email: chrisgyadev@gmail.com
+        Password: tryoutDev@12
+    3. Click on Inboxes on the sidebar
+    4. Click on "My Inbox" to view all the mails

 ## Why I chose JDBC (and stored procedures) over JPA(ORM)
     using stored procedures and JDBC help you to achieve high performance and avoid unnessary overhead with JPA